Where can I get the best dollar to Thai baht exchange rate?

 Outside one of the Massage shops was one of those stalls that sell iced coffee; we grabbed a couple of cups to go before getting the Songthaew, which had us back home around about 3:30 pm.

-So how much did I save by coming to Super Rich Thailand?
+So how much did I save on the dollar to Thai baht conversion by coming to Super Rich Thailand?

 But it cost 8 baht to On Nuch and a further 42 baht each on the BTS to Chidlom.
 That was a total cost of 200 baht for the return journey for the two of us, which meant my total saving for the day's effort was 400 Baht, or about $13.